danielswift10/danielswift10/README.md

 # About Me

-- 🌱 I’m currently learning Frontend Development (React JS)
+- 🌱 I’m currently learning Frontend Development (NextJS)
 - 👯 I’m looking to collaborate on any open source projects
 - 📫 How to reach me **ojeyomi.daniel@gmail.com**
 - ⚡ Fun fact: Fast typist hence the name **Swift ⚡**